PlayCover/PlayBook/PlayBook/src/keymapping/common_issues.md

 ## Unresponsive Keymapping

 >__Note__: Most keymapping issues will fix themselves when you update to macOS Ventura 13.1.
 You can ignore the following information if you have the update installed already.
-If you are still having issues after updating, you can create a support post on the [_PlayCover Discord_](https://discord.gg/rMv5qxGTGC) to get help.
+If you are still having issues after updating, check the issues in [PlayTools](https://github.com/PlayCover/PlayTools) and [PlayCover](https://github.com/PlayCover/PlayCover/issues) before opening a new one.
+You may create a support post in the [Discussion forums](https://github.com/PlayCover/PlayCover/discussions) or the [_PlayCover Discord_](https://discord.gg/rMv5qxGTGC) for further help.

 Occasionally, keymaps may become unresponsive.
 This may occur if you use `command ⌘` + `tab` to quickly switch between apps before unlocking your mouse.
 If this happens there are a couple of steps you can try.